kiminh/fatml-bar20/docs/README.md

 # fatml-bar20
-Notes from FATML in Barcelona 2020
+Notes from FATML conference in Barcelona, Janurary 2020

 ## How to run